 The Revised Code of Washington (RCW) lays out the specifics for this program.
 The statute in question, RCW 10.05, gives you the ability to petition the court for a Deferred Prosecution on your DUI case.
 It is important to keep in mind that this program is not for everyone.
 The program is five years long and is quite rigorous and demanding.
 The good news is that if you successfully complete it, your DUI will be dismissed.

-The entire Deferred Prosecution program will take five years.
+The entire Deferred Prosecution program will take a minimum of five years.
 The program begins with a two year treatment program.
-In addition to this two year treatment plan, you will be required to attend two Alcoholics Anonymous meetings per week for the five years.
+In addition to this two year treatment plan, you will be required to attend two Alcoholics Anonymous (or similar sober support) meetings per week for the five years.
 You will be required to abstain from all alcohol and non-prescribed drugs throughout your time.
 You will be required to obtain an ignition interlock device as well.

 Though this may seem like an easy path towards having your charges dismissed, there are a number of drawbacks of which you must be aware.
 The catch to these programs is that if you fail to complete all aspects of the program, you will simply be found guilty of the underlying DUI and sentenced—you may be subject to maximum sentencing.
 You will have given up your right to a trial and to challenge all evidence and the case.
 Additionally, you only are allowed one deferred prosecution for a DUI per lifetime.
 The Deferred Prosecution program is not to be taken lightly.
 It is most often used in second and multiple DUI offenses where the mandatory minimum penalties are quite high and it has become clear that this is becoming a persistent problem.